Harvey Won’t Be The Last Thousand-Year Storm

-TAll our eyes have been glued to the devastation that is Hurricane Harvey.
+All our eyes have been glued to the devastation that is Hurricane Harvey.
 Here in New Jersey, we are still waiting on the help we were promised to fully recover from Superstorm Sandy, so we know the road home will be long and full of challenges.

 We feel heartbroken at the sight of thousands of Gulf Coast families displaced by the storm, which dumped over 50 inches of rain in just four days.
 As the storm was hitting, Houston experienced over 56,000 calls to 911 in just 15 hours.